-It is very simple to test for exsessive battery wear, thanks to a small program called HWMonitor, developed by CPUID.
+It is very simple to test for exsessive battery wear, thanks to a program called HWMonitor, developed by CPUID.
 This handy tool gives you information on all of the different sensors you have in your device.
 Everything from the temperature of the CPU to the speed of the system fans can be read with this program.

 The information we are interested in is located under the "Battery" heading in the "Levels" category.
 In the example below, you can see that our test unit has 13% wear.
 This would be typical for a unit that is used daily for many months straight.
-If you suspect that your T10 tablet has battery wear, download and run HWMonitor to see where the levels are for you battery.
+If you suspect that your unit has battery wear, download and run HWMonitor to see where the levels are for you battery.